The Greatest Feelings of Writing

 The Assemblyman

-In recent weeks, I’ve been working on something that has excited for the future and thankful to finally being moving forward with this journey.
+In recent weeks, I’ve been working on something that has me excited for the future and thankful to finally being moving forward with this journey.
 Stay tuned for more information in the coming weeks.
 In the meantime, allow me to tell you a tale that was inspired by the novel, 1984.
 This is the Assemblyman.

 Enjoy.